-It seems like just a year ago, dropping the word “sando” would elicit only quizzical looks from foodies.
-Fortunately, the delicious, addictive Japanese style sandwiches are taking the US by storm, and we’re already planning our next trip around sando availability.
+It seems like it wasn’t that long ago that dropping the word “sando” would elicit only quizzical looks from foodies.
+Fortunately, the delicious, addictive Japanese style sandwiches are taking the US by storm, and we’re already planning our next trips around sando availability.

 Sandos come in many forms: katsu; egg salad; strawberries and cream (yeah, it’s a thing); even a humble ham and cheese that’s greater than the sum of its parts.
 What sets them apart is the pillowy white milk bread–almost always with crusts removed–and the elevated attention to detail so often found in Japanese food.

-We recommend trying a variety of sandos if you get the chance, and always, always go for a fruits sando if it’s on offer.
+We recommend trying a variety of sandos if you get the chance, and always, always go for a fruit sando if it’s on offer.

 If you hop on a flight to Japan, you need only waltz into the corner convenience store to munch on a legitimately great sando along with your quirky pop culture fix.
 You’ll have to search harder for sandos in the USA, but Japanese sandos are popping up left and right lately, everywhere from casual kissaten to high end restaurants:

 1Konbi — Los Angeles, California

 You’ve probably seen Konbi’s highly photogenic egg salad sandos all over Instagram.
 Gaze upon that perfect soft boiled egg nestled in mysteriously superior Japanese egg salad, and you’ll start to see why without taking a single bite.
-I’m clearly an egg salad devotee, but you’ll find other sando varieties to sample, along with a streamlined menu that includes pastries and coffee.
+I’m clearly an egg salad devotee, but you’ll find other sando varieties to sample on a menu that also includes pastries and coffee.

 2Sandwich House Tres — Bellevue, Washington

 Sandwich House Tres has by far the widest sando variety, with a rotating selection of over 50 sandwiches.